Skip to main content

 Whale Butchering at Coos Bay

-The Coos were a group of related people whose territory centered around Coos Bay.
-Like other Native peoples of the Northwest Coast, the Coos relied heavily on salmon for their subsistence, though they also utilized a wide variety of other resources, including herring, smelt, shellfish, roots, berries, deer, elk, and, as this sketch shows, whales.
+The homelands of the Coos include the Coos River and its tributaries, and their villages dotted the edges of the estuaries.
+Like other Native peoples of the Northwest Coast, the Coos relied on salmon for their subsistence, though they also made use of a wide variety of other resources, including herring, smelt, shellfish, roots, berries, deer, elk, and, as this illustration shows, whales.

-William Clark and Meriwether Lewis were the first to describe the use of whales by Native peoples in what would later become the states of Oregon and Washington.
-Clark noted that the “Whale is Sometimes pursued harpooned and taken by the Indians of this Coast,” but it is unclear which groups he was referring to.
-While the Native peoples of Vancouver Island and the Olympic Peninsula hunted whales at sea, there is little evidence to suggest that any Native groups south of those areas hunted the marine mammals.
+Members of the 1804-1806 Lewis and Clark Expedition were among the first non-Natives to describe the Native use of whales along the upper West Coast.
+William Clark, for example, noted that the “Whale is Sometimes pursued harpooned and taken by the Indians of this Coast.”
+People on Vancouver Island and the Olympic Peninsula hunted whales at sea, and there is archeological evidence suggesting that Native peoples south of those areas also actively hunted the marine mammals.

-The beaching of the whale at Coos Bay in the fall of 1855 was a fortunate event for the Coos, whose society had been seriously disrupted by waves of epidemic disease and the arrival of white gold miners.
-Earlier that year the Coos had agreed to sell their lands to the federal government, but the U.S. Senate never ratified their treaty.
+The beaching of the whale at Coos Bay in the fall of 1855 was a fortunate event for the Coos, whose community had been disrupted by waves of epidemic disease and the arrival of white miners searching for gold.
+Earlier that year, the Coos had agreed by treaty to relinquish much of their lands to the United States in exchange for a protected reservation and compensation in the form of money payments, useful infrastructure (such as mills and schoolhouses), and supplies.
+The U.S. Senate never ratified that treaty.
 In 1860, most of the Coos were forcibly relocated to the Alsea Reservation, although many returned to their homeland when that reservation was closed in 1875.
-Today their descendents are organized into the Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw Indians.
+Today, their descendants are part of the Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw Indians.